Polymorqhism/polyWM/README.md

 ---
 ### More Info

 - Uses `dmenu` by default.
-Change it through `config.h` and `polywm.c` if desired.
+Change it through `polywm.c` if desired.
 - Uses `alacritty` by default.
-Change through aforementioned.
+Change it through `polywm.c`.

----
+- Changes will only take effect after the WM is recompiled.

 ### Get Started

 - Compile polyWM by using the Makefile
 - Run `startx` after setting up `.xinitrc` including the executable binary from your TTY.
 - Works best on Arch Linux.
 Other distributions have not been tested.

----
 ### Prerequisites
 - dmenu
 - X11
-- XTerm / Alacritty
+- Alacritty